 What is the average workers’ comp settlement for a spinal fusion?

-Statistics published by the Michigan Workers’ Disability Compensation Agency show the average settlement amount was just $58,641.58 in 2019.
-Many people receive more than average when evidence shows permanent restrictions and lifetime medical needs.
+In Michigan, there isn’t a specified average workers’ comp settlement amount for a spinal fusion.
+Statistics published by the Michigan WDCA show the average settlement amount for a work injury was $62,315.56 in 2022.
+Evidence of permanent restrictions and lifetime medical needs can get you more than the average.
 Watch out for lowball settlement offers for spinal injuries.

 Our experience shows the best way to get a fair workers’ comp settlement for a spinal fusion is through preparation.
 Find a doctor who will listen to complaints and ask if they support your workers’ comp claim.
 Individuals on workers’ comp have the right to select their own doctor after 28 days from the start of medical care.
 Work restrictions and medical treatment should be determined by your doctor.
 Do not let the insurance company get away with stopping workers’ comp benefits prematurely.